GESTATIONAL SURROGACY IN NEBRASKA

 Is a hearing required to obtain a post-birth order?
 Yes

 Will Nebraska Vital Records honor a pre-birth order from another state?
-No
+No, not even with domestication.

 Can they subsequently obtain a birth certificate naming only the biological father and/or both fathers, with no mention of the Gestational Carrier?
-They can get a birth certificate just naming one father, but not both.
+They can subsequently get a birth certificate naming the biological father, but not both fathers.

 Can the non-biological parent obtain a second parent adoption based solely on the fact that the child was born in Nebraska (i.e., neither of the Intended Parents lives in Nebraska)?
 No